 Central Government requires all Councils to prepare a Local Plan, which sets out how new homes and jobs will be provided in each Local Authority area.
 The process for creating a new Local Plan for Hertsmere began in 2016.

 In finding the Local Plan sound, the Inspector appointed by the Secretary of State required the Council to undertake an early review of the plan, taking into account an updated assessment of housing need.

-Endurance Estates is bringing forward a proposal to provide a mix of around 250 much needed new homes in the Borehamwood & Elstree area for a potential new Garden Suburb.
+Endurance Estates are bringing forward a proposal to provide a mix of around 250 much needed new homes in the Borehamwood & Elstree area for a potential new Garden Suburb.
 Garden Suburbs are envisaged as areas in the current Green Belt adjoining the borough’s main settlements, where planned growth has scope to provide a range of homes together with associated infrastructure.

 Who We Are

-Endurance Estates is a dynamic property company that works closely with landowners, local authorities, stakeholders and local communities to deliver new homes and infrastructure in attractive and sustainable places to both live and work.
+Endurance Estates are a dynamic property company that works closely with landowners, local authorities, stakeholders and local communities to deliver new homes and infrastructure in attractive and sustainable places to both live and work.